joffreybesos/d2r-mapview/README.md

 - You can also right click the icon in the system tray.
 - This MH will automatically exit when you exit D2R.
 - Map download might be slow, just give it a second.
-- Please consider donating to help support the project (and server costs).

 ## Run from source